 What technology should you implement?

-Start with taking a step back.
-Figure out what problems or challenges you’re trying to resolve, who you’re trying to resolve it for and then decide what tools can help.
+Identify what problems or challenges you’re trying to resolve, who you’re trying to resolve it for and then decide what tools can help.

 Talk to students, parents, teachers, professors, administrators, donors, alumni and any other relevant groups.